khalil0258/khalil0258/README.md

 - 👋 Hi, I’m @khalil0258
 - 👀 I’m interested in web developement
-- 🌱 I’m currently learning  react js
+- 🌱 I’m  react js developer
 - 💞️ I’m looking to collaborate on some web projects ,so if u want some help just ask .
 - 📫 How to reach me :linkedin-> Brahim Khalil Hadjaz